A Large Dimensional Analysis of Least Squares Support Vector Machines: Main results

 Obviously, Corollary~\ref{cor:Asymptotic Error Rate} is only meaningful when $\xi_n=c_2-c_1+O(n^{-1})$ as recalled earlier.
 Besides, it is clear from Lemma~\ref{lem:norml-y} and Corollary~\ref{cor:Gaussian Approximation normal} that ${\rm P}(g(\bx)>\xi_n~|~\bx\in\mathcal{C}_a) = {\rm P}(g^*(\bx)>\xi_n-(c_2 - c_1)~|~\bx\in\mathcal{C}_a)$, so that Corollary~\ref{cor:Asymptotic Error Rate} extends naturally to $g^*(\bx)$ when normalized labels $\by^*$ are applied.

-Corollary~\ref{cor:Asymptotic Error Rate} allows one to compute the asymptotic error rate of classification as a function of $\rm{E}_a, \rm{Var}_a$ and the threshold $\xi_n$.
+Corollary~\ref{cor:Asymptotic Error Rate} allows one to compute the asymptotic misclassification rate as a function of $\rm{E}_a, \rm{Var}_a$ and the threshold $\xi_n$.
 Combined with Theorem~\ref{thm:Gaussian Approximation}, one may note the significance of a proper choice of the kernel function $f$.
 For instance, if $\fftau=0$, the term $\bmu_{2}-\bmu_{1}$ vanishes from the mean and variance of $G_{a}$, meaning that the classification of LS-SVM will not rely (at least asymptotically and under Assumption~\ref{as:Growth rate}) on the differences in means of the two classes.
 Figure~\ref{fig:Gaussian-approximation-Gauss-dif-mean-2} corroborates this finding with the same theoretical Gaussian approximations $G_1$ and $G_2$ in subfigures (a) and (b).
-When $\|\bmu_2-\bmu_1\|^2$ varies from $0$ in subfigure (a) to $18$ in subfigure (b), the distribution of $g(\bx)$ remains almost the same for $\bx\in\mathcal{C}_1$ and $\mathcal{C}_2$ respectively.
+When $\|\bmu_2-\bmu_1\|^2$ varies from $0$ in (a) to $18$ in (b), the distribution of $g(\bx)$, and in particular, the overlap between two classes, remain almost the same in (a) and (b).

-More traceable special cases and discussions around the choice of kernel function $f$ will be given in the next section.
+More traceable special cases and discussions on the choice of kernel function $f$ will be given in the next section.

-\section{Special Cases and Further Discussions}
+\section{Special cases and further discussions}

-In this section, some special cases will be discussed in more detail, during which we will observe the importance of the proper choice of the kernel function $f$ as well as the training set.